How prize draw win sent mother and teen daughter to edge of space in Virgin Galactic

 Gripping to the edges of the windows as their bodies floated behind them, the passengers could be seen glued wide-eyed to the scene before them, in what appeared to be a state of significant awe.

-After around five minutes, they returned to their seats and strapped themselves back in ahead of the return journey, having reached a peak altitude of 290,422 feet, or 55 miles from the Earth’s surface – a height that has proved somewhat controversial.
+After around five minutes, they returned to their seats and strapped themselves back in ahead of the return journey, having reached a peak altitude of 290,422ft, or 85.5km (55 miles) from the Earth’s surface – a height that has proved somewhat controversial.

-While it meets Nasa’s definition of entering space, with the US agency defining that frontier as starting at 50 miles above sea level, the boundary between the Earth’s atmosphere and space set by the Federation Aeronatique Internationale, known as the Karman line, sits 62 miles from Earth.
+While it meets Nasa’s definition of entering space, with the US agency defining that frontier as starting at 80.4km (50 miles) above sea level, the boundary between the Earth’s atmosphere and space set by the Federation Aeronatique Internationale, known as the Karman line, sits 99.8km (62 miles) from Earth.

-As Virgin Galactic competitor Blue Origin has pointed out, the latter is what “96 percent of the world's population” recognises as the edge of outer space.
+As Virgin Galactic competitor Blue Origin has pointed out, the latter is what “96 per cent of the world's population” recognises as the edge of outer space.

 Nevertheless, the plane was met by rapturous applause from those watching on from Virgin Galactic as it touched down in New Mexico just 63 minutes after takeoff, with its passengers seen smiling and nodding.